tlevine/redirect.thomaslevine.com/README.md

     curl -X DELETE http://redirect.thomaslevine.com/v1/sho+ue8ohn,.n237fun

 ## Hosting
-This runs on a tiny server from Prometeus.
-The API is a CGI script that runs with fcgiwrap on nginx and edits nginx sites; each redirect is a site.
+This runs on a tiny server from ChicagoVPS.
+The API is a uWSGI application that runs inside of a tmux because I didn't feel like making a proper ademon.
+It edits nginx configuration files; each redirect is a server entry.

 ### Installing the server
 If we're lucky, the entire install process can be run without interactively